How can we help you find your perfect cover?

 A quick guide to income protection insurance

 Income protection insurance - it’s a product you probably don’t know much about.
-Let’s change that, because if there’s one product you definitely get to grips with, it’s income protection.
+Let’s change that, because if there’s one product you definitely want to get to grips with, it’s income protection.
 Take two minutes to do just that right now.

 - What is income protection insurance?